yh1198015532/inet/tutorials/fingerprint/doc/first.rst

 **V2** When the tests are finished, the tool may create additional .csv files (appending UPDATED, FAILED, and ERROR to the .csv file's name):

 - an UPDATED file, which has the fingerprints just calculated for all lines
 - a FAILED file, which contains just the lines for the failed simulations, with the calculated fingerprint.
-This file is useful for re-running just the simulations with failed fingerprints
+This file can be used for re-running just the simulations with failed fingerprints
-- an ERROR file, which contains the lines for simulations which finished with errors, making it easier to rerun just those simulations/when specifying this file to run
+- an ERROR file, which contains the lines for simulations which finished with errors, making it easier to rerun just those simulations

+.. /when specifying this file to run

 The updated file can be used to overwrite the original one to accept the new fingerprints.